Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 Phoebe Eliza Carter was born Phoebe Eliza Meeks on 10th July 1873 and Annie Taylor was born Annie Meeks in 1872 in Maidenhead Berkshire to James Meeks, a publican at the Greyhound Public House in King Street, Maidenhead, and his wife Eliza Esther Favell.

-On the 1881 Census, 7 year old Annie and 6 year old Phoebe are living with their parents and their younger siblings Arthur and Florence at The Greyhound Public House in King Street.
+On the 1881 Census, 7-year-old Annie and 6-year-old Phoebe are living with their parents and their younger siblings Arthur, and Florence, at The Greyhound Public House in King Street.
 1891 finds the sisters, now both barmaids still living at The Greyhound with their parents.

-In 1895 Annie marries Charles George Taylor, a grocer from Dover in Kent.
+In 1895 Annie marries Charles George Taylor, a grocer, from Dover in Kent.

 Wednesday, 19 December 2012